yuhezhang-ai/triton-augment/README.md

 ## 🚀 Features

-- **One Kernel, All Operations**: Fuse crop, flip, color jitter, grayscale, and normalize in a single kernel - significantly faster, scales with image size! 🚀
+- **One Kernel, All Operations**: Fuse crop, flip, color jitter, grayscale, and normalize in a single kernel - significantly faster, scales with data size! 🚀
 - **Different Parameters Per Sample**: Each image in batch gets different random augmentations (not just batch-wide) using `same_on_batch` argument
 - **5D Video Tensor Support**: Native support for `[N, T, C, H, W]` video tensors with `same_on_frame` control for consistent augmentation across frames
 - **Zero Memory Overhead**: No intermediate buffers between operations